Midnight Club: Los Angeles: Development and marketing

+Midnight Club: Los Angeles was developed using the RAGE engine which was developed at Rockstar San Diego's in-house RAGE Technology Group, which would be used for Rockstar's titles on seventh generation consoles.
+According to Rockstar San Diego producer Jay Panek, the development team choose Los Angeles as the location for the game due to the city's strong ties with the street racing culture.
+The team would also license several real-life locations in Los Angeles to make the city feel more authentic.

+Midnight Club: Los Angeles was delayed several times during development; initially set to be released in early 2008 but was delayed to September.
+In July 2008, Rockstar Games announced that the game would be delayed once again to early October, only for Midnight Club: Los Angeless release to pushed back to a few weeks which would eventually to be released in late October.

 Updates and expansions

 Since its release the game has had multiple updates and downloadable content releases.
-The first update released on December 9, 2008 included improved AI balance to better adjust to player's skill level, the cops are improved, and the Xbox 360 got additional leaderboard support for tournaments on Rockstar Social Club.
+The first update released on December 9, 2008, included improved AI balance to better adjust to player's skill level, the cops are improved, and the Xbox 360 got additional leaderboard support for tournaments on Rockstar Social Club.
 Also part of the update was an additional online game mode called "Modes", where the user could choose to go to a lobby to play various race and flag modes instead of just one specific mode, aside from cruise mode.

 The most recent update is entitled the "South Central Upgrade And Content Pack", and it included a whole new area of the map, South Central Los Angeles, about a third of the size of the current map, for free.
 Players were also able to purchase the pack which included new character competitions, races, music and cars available in a single complete package.
-New vehicles include various cars and, for the first time in the game, SUVs.
-The content was originally scheduled to release on March 12, but delayed to March 19 with no comment from Rockstar.
+New vehicles included various cars and, for the first time in the game, SUVs.
+The content was originally scheduled to release on March 12, but was delayed to March 19 with no comment from Rockstar.
 Problems occurred on this date, when trying to release it on Xbox Live and delayed for a second time.
 It was also stated that additional car packs will be released in the future, but on March 27 Rockstar accidentally put the vehicle packs on Xbox Live.
 They were removed from the Xbox Live Marketplace later that day and anybody who was downloading it at that time was asked to stop.